fietser28/EL-Load-FW/README.md

 - [LVGL](https://lvgl.io) - Light and Versatile Graphics Library
 - [EEZ framework](https://github.com/eez-open/eez-framework)
 - [Rotary](https://github.com/brianlow/Rotary.git) modified and included locally.
+- [SCPI Parser](https://github.com/j123b567/scpi-parser).
+Note: The depencency is not correct yet, I'm using a locally modified version to make it platformio compatible.

 Due to the fact most arduino libraries are not thread safe, they are exclusivly used in a single thread.
 For the chipsets local implementation are made.
-The I2C chips share the bus and run in different tasks, they are made thread safe.
+The I2C chips share the bus and run in different tasks, they are made thread safe with a mutex.

 ## Design